REX2626/Astro-Attack/README.md

 Add more console commands - such as kill

-Switch to pygame-ce, text location has shifted pygame.scrap can be simplified - init can be removed multiline text can be simplified
-Text height broken from version <2.3.1.dev2

-ce:
-height 39
-ascent 26
-descent -6
-get_height 32

-regular:
-height 32
-ascent 26
-descent -6
-get_height 32

 Outline of space stations is thin at bottom

 Rendering setting is too big